milojs/milo/README.md

 Component is designed to simplify the management of DOM.
 Component is attached to a certain DOM element.
 Attaching several components to the same DOM element is usually an application (or milo) design mistake, so if it happens an error will be logged to console.

-Components allow very easy creation of subclasses that are defined as a collection of configured facets.
+Components allow very easy creation of subclasses that are defined as a collection of configured "facets".
 For example, see the definition of [MLSelect](http://mailonline.github.io/milo/components/ui/Select.js.html) UI component.

 There is a [Component template](https://github.com/MailOnline/milo/blob/master/lib/components/ComponentTemplate.js) to simplify creation of your own components.